seen = {}

 matrices along the way.
 The light callback will be called with each light

-and its accumulated transform and it should return a LightModel
+and its accumulated transform and it should return a LightModel.
+Each

 shape callback with be called with each shape and its accumulated